 With the NFS version 4 server potentially offering multiple security mechanisms, the client needs a method to determine or negotiate which mechanism is to be used for its communication with the server.
-The NFS server may have multiple points within its file system name space that are available for use by NFS clients.
+The NFS server may have multiple points within its filesystem name space that are available for use by NFS clients.
 In turn the NFS server may be configured such that each of these entry points may have different or multiple security mechanisms in use.

 The security negotiation between client and server must be done with a secure channel to eliminate the possibility of a third party intercepting the negotiation sequence and forcing the client and server to choose a lower level of security than required or desired.
+See the section "Security Considerations" for further discussion.